 Controlled Release Nitrogen (CRN) consists of uniform granules (usually urea-based) designed to release nitrogen into the soil over an extended time period.
 This is as opposed to straight urea, which is considered to be ‘immediately available nitrogen.’
 The mechanism for controlling the release of nitrogen is a physical barrier.
 Controlled release nitrogen is typically encapsulated by a combination one or more layers of polymer, sulfur and wax.
 These layers work in tandem to control the rate that water enters the granule, then control the rate at which dissolved urea nitrogen leaves the granule.

 Sulfur Coated Urea (SCU) was the first type of CRN to hit the market nearly 50 years ago.
 Sulfur is very effective at repelling water, however sulfur coatings are extremely brittle.
-The Sulfur coating fractures allowing water to find its way inside, the granule expands and the sulfur coating factures.
+The Sulfur coating fractures allowing water to find its way inside, the granule expands, further fracturing the sulfur coating.
 Once this occurs, dissolved urea flows out quickly.
 SCU works on the premise that some granules will take longer to fracture and release their nutrients than others.
 Over the course of time, this “mix” of release times results in continuous nitrogen feeding until the last granules have fractured.
-Sometimes wax is applied atop the sulfur layer to slow the rate of nitrogen release by protecting the Sulfur layer.
-Temperature can also affect SRN granules coated with wax because waxes are slowly broken down by soil microbes (microbes are more active in warmer soil temperatures).
+Most products have a wax that is applied atop the sulfur layer to slow the rate of nitrogen release by protecting the Sulfur layer.
+Temperature can also affect CRN granules coated with wax because waxes are slowly broken down by soil microbes (microbes are more active in warmer soil temperatures).
 In recent years, SCU has been enhanced by hardeners and or polymers that further protect the inner brittle sulfur layer or protect the water from reaching the inner granular, effectively stabilizing the release curves of SCUs.
 These enhanced SCU base products which combine polymers are often referred to as Polymer coated sulfur coated ureas.
 XCU® is an example of an advanced SCU or PCSCU.

-Polymer (or Plastic) Coated Urea (PCU) is more expensive to manufacture, but generally has longer and more stable release properties vs most SCU based products.
+Polymer (or Plastic) Coated Urea (PCU) generally has longer and more stable release properties vs most SCU based products.
 PCU granules can consist of one or more polymer layers allowing for greater extended release times.
 Polymer coatings are less susceptible to fracturing (abrasion) during transport than sulfur coatings thus their release times are more consistent.
 Through osmosis, water diffuses through the polymer layer and slowly dissolves the urea core.
-Over the course of many months, urea slowly dissolves through the polymer layer providing an even, controlled distribution of nitrogen over a large portion of the growing season.
-Once the urea has been depleted, the thin polymer shell is biodegraded naturally by soil microbes, making PCS technology very efficient and environmentally friendly.
+Over the course of many weeks or months, urea slowly dissolves through the polymer layer providing an even, controlled distribution of nitrogen over a large portion of the growing season.
+Once the urea has been depleted, the thin polymer shell is biodegraded naturally by soil microbes, making PCU technology very efficient and environmentally friendly.
 DURATION® is an example of an advanced PCU.